 Since 2000

-Our partnerships have strengthened our cause and determination to help bring hope to First Nations communities in Ontario’s north, with our partners, we share a belief that all cultures and people must invest in their children and youth; education is a key component in preparing children and youth for their future; which when provided appropriately will enable them to experience hope, to encourage the children of Mishkeegogamang we have facilitated students from the community to fly south and experience life off the reserve and enjoy the attractions available in southern Ontario as a reward for academic achievement.
+Our partnerships have strengthened our cause and our determination to help bring hope to First Nations communities in Ontario's north; with our partners, we share a belief that all cultures and people must invest in their children and youth; education is a critical component in preparing children and youth for their future; which when provided appropriately will enable them to experience hope, to encourage the children of Mishkeegogamang we have facilitated students from the community to fly south and experience life off the reserve and enjoy the attractions available in southern Ontario as a reward for academic achievement.

 Want to Become a Member?